- "I did what I did. You don't like it, you can kiss my ass."

 Pyrrhon is an avant-garde Death Metal band from Brooklyn.
 They play a highly chaotic, technical, and dissonant form of death metal very comparable to other bands in the genre like Gorguts and Ulcerate.
-They are also notable for vocalist Doug Moore's highly poetic Sophisticated as Hell lyrics, which are mostly extremely cynical and incisive explorations of philosophy and social issues.
+They are also notable for vocalist Doug Moore's highly poetic and misanthropic lyrics, which are mostly extremely cynical and incisive explorations of philosophy and social issues.
 The band has so far released three full length albums and three EPs, all to increasing critical acclaim.

 Current band members: